azu0609/AuxiliaryExecute/README.md

 # AuxiliaryExecute

 A Swift wrapper for system shell over posix_spawn with search path and env support.
+This fork add supports for uid and gid when spawning a process.

 ## Usage